 Moving to Tenerife : Fiscal Residence and Keeping things straight

-Getting a residencia certificate (a green wallet sized piece of paper) with your NIE printed on it is often confused with being fiscally resident.
+Having a residencia certificate (a green wallet sized piece of paper) or a TIE plastic card with your NIE printed on it is often confused with being fiscally resident.

-Theoretically you could be staying for longer that 90 days in a Spanish tax year – and so required to comply with immigration regulations and get a residencia certificate – but then you could revoke the certificate after 170 days and go to another country outside of Spain.
+Theoretically you could be staying for longer that 90 days in a Spanish tax year – and so required to comply with immigration regulations and get a residencia certificate – but then you could revoke the certificate or TIE after 170 days and go to another country outside of Spain.
 In that example you would not be fiscally resident in Spain.
+However to then reapply for residency under 3rd country national rules once you wanted to return might prove more difficult post Brexit.

 Realistically if you have cut ties with the UK and only return infrequently (see UK statutory residence test rules) http://www.hmrc.gov.uk/international/personal.htm and here then you will most likely be both resident for immigration purposes and also fiscally resident.